 Don’t know how to write a pitch email to a brand; read this blog!

 Approaching brands for collaboration is not daunting with DYT

 For a rookie fashion blogger, even the thought of knocking on the proverbial doors of a brand can give hives.
 Some find it unnerving, and others think it is rude.
 It doesn’t have to be.
 If you are polite and approach brands the right way, it can open up a lot of opportunities.

 Keep in mind that when you don’t make the first move, nothing happens.
 So, go ahead pitch.

 Give the brand a week to respond.
 If you don’t get a reply, send a follow-up email.
 If you do get an answer, post a longer email that talks about what collaboration you had in mind and why they should partner with you.

-DYT already has brands looking for creators for both paid and barter collaborations.
+How?
+DYT already has brands looking for creators for paid collaborations.
 You just have to search for the one that fits you.
-If you don’t find a campaign you love, create custom content for the brand and sell it exclusively to them through the app.
-It’s as simple as that!